 - You can trust me to do what is best for our country

 - I am sorry if you feel betrayed by my actions.
 This was the right decision

 - Thank you for your feedback- it helps me know how to serve the people of our country better

 - I made a mistake

 - You’re right, and here’s what we’ll do about it

-- “I’m sorry for any mistakes I have made, and I will work hard to correct them.”
+- “I’m sorry for any mistakes and will work hard to correct them.”

-- “I want to hear your opinions on this issue because you are an important part of my constituency.”
+- “I want to hear your opinions on this issue because you are important to my constituency.”